Iceland: Health

 Iceland has a universal health care system that is administered by its Ministry of Welfare (Velferðarráðuneytið) and paid for mostly by taxes (85%) and to a lesser extent by service fees (15%).
 Unlike most countries, there are no private hospitals, and private insurance is practically nonexistent.

 A considerable portion of the government budget is assigned to health care, and Iceland ranks 11th in health care expenditures as a percentage of GDP and 14th in spending per capita.
 Overall, the country's health care system is one of the best-performing in the world, ranked 15th by the World Health Organization.
-According to an OECD report, Iceland devotes far more resources to healthcare than most industrialized nations.
+According to an OECD report, Iceland devotes far more resources to healthcare than most industrialised nations.
 As of 2009, Iceland had 3.7 doctors per 1,000 people (compared with an average of 3.1 in OECD countries) and 15.3 nurses per 1,000 people (compared with an OECD average of 8.4).

 Icelanders are among the world's healthiest people, with 77% reporting they are in good health, more than the OECD average of 68%.
 Although it is a growing problem, obesity is not as prevalent as in other developed countries.
-Iceland has many campaigns for health and wellbeing, including the famous television show Lazytown, starring and created by former gymnastics champion Magnus Scheving.
+Iceland has many campaigns for health and wellbeing, including the famous television show LazyTown, starring and created by former gymnastics champion Magnus Scheving.
 Infant mortality is one of the lowest in the world, and the proportion of the population that smokes is lower than the OECD average.
 Almost all women choose to terminate pregnancies of children with Down syndrome in Iceland.
 The average life expectancy is 81.8 (compared to an OECD average of 79.5), the fourth-highest in the world.

 Iceland has a very low level of pollution, thanks to an overwhelming reliance on cleaner geothermal energy, a low population density, and a high level of environmental consciousness among citizens.
 According to an OECD assessment, the amount of toxic materials in the atmosphere is far lower than in any other industrialised country measured.
 In 2023, the suicide rate in Iceland was 12.4 cases per 100,000.
-Over the last five years, from 2019–2023, there were an average of 41 suicides per year or 11.3 per 100,000 inhabitants.
+Over the last five years, from 2019 to 2023, there were an average of 41 suicides per year or 11.3 per 100,000 inhabitants.
 In 2022, the country's consumption of antidepressants was the highest in Europe.